isomerpages/nlb-learning/_sustainability/Teens/Content.md

 <h5 class="margin--bottom--lg" id="lp-biodiversity"><b>Deep Dive Into Marine Biodiversity | Teen.Things</b></h5>

-Learn how biodiversity is intimately related to our daily lives and how we can continue to care for the world around us [here](https://childrenandteens.nlb.gov.sg/diy-resources/secondary/teen-things#id2)!
+Learn how biodiversity is intimately related to our daily lives and how we can continue to care for the world around us <a target="_blank" href="https://childrenandteens.nlb.gov.sg/diy-resources/secondary/teen-things#id2">here</a>!